infrarik/teslamatemail/README.md

 - **Per-location kWh pricing**: it is now possible to set a different kWh price for each location (geofence).
 The price is automatically saved per location and applied across all calculations, reports and exports.
 If no specific price is defined for a location, the general price is used.
 - **kWh price memory**: the price entered is automatically saved and pre-filled on every visit.
 - **Enhanced email reports**: sending by email now produces a formatted HTML report with a **PDF attachment**, generated without any external dependency.
 This applies to both manual sending from the calculator and the automatic weekly report.
+- **Consumption chart in PDFs**: PDF reports now include a daily consumption bar chart, inserted between the KPIs and the detail table.
 - **Consumption per 100 km**: displayed in results, PDFs, emails and automatic reports.
 - **Automatic weekly report**: sent every Monday at 4:00 AM covering the previous week, can be enabled or disabled directly from the interface without touching system configuration.
+- **Battery level on charging markers**: ⚡ markers now display the battery level at the start and end of each charging session, on the 2D map (popup on click) and the 3D map (tooltip on hover).
+- **Real-time battery level**: when hovering over the track on the 2D map, the battery level is shown in the info bar.
+Each point on the 3D track also displays it in a tooltip.
+- **Altitude max/min markers**: a red **+** circle marks the highest point of the trip, a blue **−** circle the lowest, on both maps.
+Altitude, time and temperature are shown on click or hover.
+- **Driving analysis**: a floating, draggable panel displays an eco score (0–100), detected hard accelerations and brakings, percentage of time at high speed and an estimated consumption.
+Available for individual trips or full-day view.
+- **Collapsible sidebar controls**: on desktop, an arrow allows hiding the vehicle selector, date picker and action buttons to maximize the trip list.
+- **Strengthened PIN security**: the PIN code is now verified server-side, invisible in the page source.
+After 3 incorrect attempts, access is blocked for 5 minutes with a countdown displayed.
+- **Tesla browser compatibility**: date entry uses a touch numpad and dropdown lists are replaced by scrollable clickable lists, adapted to the Tesla's built-in browser.
 - **Enriched altitude map (3D)**: departure, arrival, parking stops and charging markers now display a full tooltip with time, altitude, temperature and city name (automatic geocoding via OpenStreetMap).
 Each point on the track also shows this information on hover.
 - **Improved mobile interface**: collapsible information panel with a single button to maximize the map on small screens.